Key Takeaways

 - Dissociation

-Quiet borderline personality disorder can significantly impact an individual and their loved ones in their everyday life.
-This mental health condition causes uncertainty about the person’s identity, dissatisfaction with oneself, and feelings of emptiness.
+A quiet borderline personality disorder can significantly impact an individual and their loved ones in their everyday life.
+A quiet borderline personality disorder causes uncertainty about the person’s identity, dissatisfaction with oneself, and feelings of emptiness.
 People with high-functioning BPD experience frequent negative thoughts, fear of rejection, and regret about expressing their feelings.

 People living with quiet BPD may oscillate between clinging to people around them in need of validation and pushing them away to avoid criticism.
 This leads to frequent mood swings and emotional switches, such as going from extreme excitement to profound sadness.
 Their outward manifestation does not always reflect their emotional turmoil and may not be related to a family history of experiencing the condition or to childhood trauma.
 For example, a person with quiet BPD can suddenly feel angry while simply appearing tired to those around them.

-High-functioning BPD might cause people to set high academic or professional performance expectations.
+High-functioning BPD may lead people to set high expectations for academic or professional performance.
 If the person doesn’t meet these expectations or receives constructive criticism, they may feel hopelessness, guilt, and shattered self-esteem.
 In these circumstances, people with quiet BPD might resort to harmful compulsive behaviours, such as overeating, alcohol or drug abuse, and certain repetitive rituals.

 Other Mental Health Conditions Co-occurring with Quiet BPD